 3. The Weather Condition

-The weather condition at the time and place you often anchor should also play a part in determining the right Danforth style anchor that you will use.
+The weather condition at the time and place you often anchor should play a part in determining the right Danforth style anchor that you will use.

 4. The Current and Tide Condition